soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyVendorCategoryEntryDefinition.md

 ---- | ---- | -----------
-categoryIndex | integer:int32 | The index of the category in the original category definitions for the vendor. categoryId | string | The string identifier of the category. categoryHash | integer:uint32 | The hashed identifier for the category.  (note that this is NOT pointing to a DestinyVendorCategoryDefinition,it's confusing but this is a sale item category in a vendor, not a categorization of vendors themselves) quantityAvailable | integer:int32 | The amount of items that will be available when this category is shown. showUnavailableItems | boolean | If items aren't up for sale in this category, should we still show them (greyed out)? hideIfNoCurrency | boolean | If you don't have the currency required to buy items from this category, should the items be hidden?
+categoryIndex | integer:int32 | The index of the category in the original category definitions for the vendor. categoryId | string | The string identifier of the category. categoryHash | integer:uint32 | The hashed identifier for the category. (note that this is NOT pointing to a DestinyVendorCategoryDefinition, it's confusing but this is a sale item category in a vendor, not a categorization of vendors themselves) quantityAvailable | integer:int32 | The amount of items that will be available when this category is shown. showUnavailableItems | boolean | If items aren't up for sale in this category, should we still show them (greyed out)? hideIfNoCurrency | boolean | If you don't have the currency required to buy items from this category, should the items be hidden?